theo-armour/agenda/1-health/dermatology.md

 ## Remember

 * Next: add a list of interesting things to look at as the first item.
 Otherwise, it is too easy to overlook
+## Questions

+* See: 2023-06-01-fassett-report.md
+* What made red skin go away?
+* Rash cream
+* Aquaphor or Eucerin?
+* Identify laces where things grow on head
 * 4 warts
 * 1 Dermatofibroma
-* why did red areas on ankles disappear
+* why did red areas on right ankles disappear
+* What about dark patch on inside of left ankle

-## Fassett, Marlys Stempihar, MD ~ Dermatology UCSF
+## Dermatology UCSF ~ Fassett, Marlys Stempihar, MD

 * Hours 9 to 5
 * (415) 353-7800 ~ 2 ~ 1 ~ 1 ~ 2